 Overseas study fairs are held twice a year for the spring semester and fall semester.
 One can directly consult faculty members and employees in charge of each university and each program and there are booths where one can hear about actual experiences from students who experienced overseas study so please join.

 Orientations and seminars are held in regard to various overseas study, overseas short-term training, and relevant scholarships and safety management including various on-campus programs and overseas volunteer activities.
 Event information is published in the following website, etc. so check them frequently.

-From preparation for overseas study to effects on job hunting after return.
+From preparation to study abroad to effects on job hunting after return.